Jesse-Kerr/recordmender/readme2.md

 I used data from whosampled.com to construct the matrix.

 Singular Value Decomposition is a latent factor model which causes dimensionality reduction.
 Two matrices are created, a user-factor matrix and an item-factor matrix, where the factor represents the number of latent factors in the data.
-The dot product of these matrices attempts to reconstitute the original utility matrix.
+The dot product of these matrices is an attempt to reconstitute the original utility matrix.
 Originally, these models were trained by stochastic gradient descent, in the form of the equation below:

 $\underset{x,y}min\underset{u,i}\sum